The Corinphila archive

 With this foresight the well-known German Netherlands collector and expert

-Dr. Albert Louis (1925-2013) built up an enormous card index over the years, consisting of (currently) 28 boxes packed with information.
+Dr. Albert Louis (1925-2013) built up an enormous card index over the years, currently consisting of 32 boxes packed with information.
 Almost all the important items in classical Dutch philately can be found there, including an image and the history of where and when it was offered.
 The card index is regularly updated and frequently used, as can be read in many descriptions in our catalogues.

 Presumably one can never identify all the existing items in a collecting area, but we believe at this time Corinphila Veilingen has the largest existing archive of its kind for the classic issues of the Netherlands.